ibm-cloud-docs/cloud-infrastructure/vmware-on-prem-to-v2v.md

 2. Create Subnets.
 3. Order the virtual server instance.
     * SSH key (RMM SSH keys need to be added in addition to bastion SSH key)
-    * Operating system name (Linux/Windows and their respective version)
+    * Operating system name (Linux or Windows and their respective version)
     * Security groups
     * Secondary volume